Introduction

 Insight: Total Boundedness in Function Spaces

-In the space of neural network functions, total boundedness directly relates to
+In the space of neural network functions, total boundedness directly relates to covering numbers,

-needed to cover a function class.
+the minimum number of balls of radius \(\varepsilon\) needed to cover a function class.

 -

-Capacity Control:
+Capacity Control.

-In statistical learning theory, the logarithm of the covering number (metric entropy)
+In statistical learning theory, the logarithm of the covering number (metric entropy) measures the complexity of

-measures the complexity of a model.
+a model.

 -

-A totally bounded function class ensures that we can approximate any function in the
+A totally bounded function class ensures that we can approximate any function in the class with a finite set of

-class with a finite set of "representative" networks.
-Smaller covering numbers imply a
+"representative" networks.
+Smaller covering numbers imply a less complex hypothesis space, which typically leads

-less complex hypothesis space, which typically leads to tighter generalization bounds.
+to tighter generalization bounds.

 Completeness Revisited

-A metric space \(X\) is said to be complete if and only if
+complete if and only if \(X\)

-This formulation prioritizes the structural integrity of the metric space itself—the space has
+is closed in every metric superspace of \(X\).
+This formulation prioritizes the structural integrity of the metric space

-"no holes" that could be exposed by embedding it in a larger space.
-Now that we have developed
+itself.
+The space has "no holes" that could be exposed by embedding it in a larger space.

-the Cauchy criterion, we can state an equivalent characterization that is often more useful in practice.
+Now that we have developed the Cauchy criterion, we can state an equivalent characterization that is often more useful

-A metric space \(X\) is said to be complete if and only if
+in practice.
+A metric space \(X\) is

-every Cauchy sequence in \(X\) converges in \(X\).
+complete if and only if every Cauchy sequence in \(X\) converges in \(X\).

-a limit within the space.
+within the space.

 Example:

-(via the Cauchy property), that limit is a valid point within our space.
+the Cauchy property), that limit is a valid point within our space.
 In machine learning, we rely on the following

 complete spaces: